 We begin by labeling links in terms of the numbering defined by the DFS.
-Each link from a node is labeled as either an ancestor (A) or a descendant (D) link depending on the relative order of the node at the other end of the link.
+Each link from a switch is labeled as either an ancestor (A) or a descendant (D) link depending on the relative order of the switch at the other end of the link.
 In addition, links in the spanning tree produced by the DFS are labeled as tree (T) links.
-As an example, consider the DFS exploration of the NJ LATA network shown in Figure 10.
-In the implementation, these labels are used to configure the link devices.
+As an example, consider the DFS exploration of the NJ LATA network shown in Figure 9.
+In the implementation, these labels are used to configure the access recovery device.